Hurricane Erin (1995): Elsewhere

 After making landfall in the Florida Panhandle, the storm soon entered Alabama, bringing sustained wind speeds up to 37 mph and gusts as high as 50 mph, both recorded in Fairhope.
 However, winds gusts were estimated to have reached as strong as 100 mph at the Atmore Municipal Airport.
 Tropical storm force winds in the southwestern Alabama, including the Mobile metropolitan area, downed trees and power lines.
 Pecan crops in Baldwin County experienced a loss of 50 to 75 percent of the total crop.
 Seventeen schools in the county suffered damage, including one in which 10 classrooms flooded after the building was partially deroofed.
 In Central Alabama, rains from Erin doused some wildfires, but provided little additional relief for the drought-stricken region.
 Strong winds downed several trees in Barbour County, one of which fell onto a home.
 The storm left approximately 37,400 customers of Alabama Power without electricity.
 Erin caused approximately $40 million in damage in Alabama.

 In Mississippi, the storm may have produced wind gusts as high as 60 mph in Waynesboro.
 Wind downed numerous trees and power lines in Greene, Perry, and Wayne counties.
 Some homes along U.S. Route 45 and in Buckatunna and Waynesboro suffered damage, primarily by falling trees on them or shingles being stripped from the roofs.
 Approximately one-third of Clarke County experienced power outages.
 In the same county, winds ripped a porch of a home, toppled a tree onto another home, and deroofed another home.
 Erin caused approximately $10 million in damage in Mississippi.

 The cyclone caused minimal damage in Georgia.
 Some beach erosion was reported near the Georgia–Florida state line.
 In Kentucky, the remnants of Erin provided mostly beneficial rainfall to the drought-stricken state, with the northeastern portions of the state generally recording 2.5 to 4 in of precipitation.
 Approximately 2 to 4 in of precipitation fell in portions of West Virginia, causing the Middle Island Creek to overflow, but little damage occurred as rainfall was beneficial otherwise.
 Farther north, ex-Erin caused flash flooding in southern Indiana, especially in Fayette and Ripley counties.
 The latter observed 4 in of precipitation in about eight hours, causing the Laughery Creek to overflow and flooding roads and low-lying areas.
+In Indianapolis, remnants of Erin caused a lengthy rain delay at the Brickyard 400.
 In Ohio, the remnants of Erin caused flash flooding after bringing additional rainfall to areas already saturated due to heavy precipitation thunderstorms in the previous few days.
 The flash flooding hit Holmes County particularly hard, inundating basements, low-lying areas, streets, and small streams.
 Among the roads included County Roads 179, 186, and 245.
 Flooding also resulted in the closure of State Route 97 in Morrow County.
 Farther south, similar flooding occurred in Franklink County, where State Route 104 closed due to inundation.